Star-Academy/codestar-internship/Projects/Phase05-TDD/issue-template-Phase05.md

-This issue template is based of [Phase05-TDD.md](https://github.com/Star-Academy/codestar-internship/blob/master/Projects/Phase05-TDD/Phase05-TDD.md) contents.
+This issue template is based of [Phase05-TDD.md](./Phase05-TDD.md) contents.
-Click on "Raw" button on right side of this page to see original markdown then create a new issue with orginal content of this tasklist:
+Click on "Raw" button on right side of this page to see original markdown then create a new issue with original content of this tasklist:

 - [ ] Section 1: Read about **TDD** concepts.